Wait, Are Nigerian Dishes ‘Spicy’ or ‘Peppery’? Seriously Google?

 But, which pepper exactly is peppery?
 Which pepper do most Nigerians use in their cooking?

-What most Caucasians know as Pepper
+What Many Westerners know as Pepper

 Bell peppers